FIELD NOTES | Anna Pixner: A Guide to Stepping Into the Light

 What’s your advice to those who haven’t yet found a passion, childhood dream?

 Discovering your passion is essential.
 School systems should be built around it.
 As a kid, I met so many people that talked about dreams, but didn't do it.
 It makes me sad to see that.
-In the end they disappear slowly, it shouldn’t be like that.
-So my advice is, experiment widely, never stop exploring until you've found it.
+In the end they disappear slowly, it shouldn't be like that.
+So my advice is, experiment widely and never stop exploring until you have found it.
 I personally love doing new things all the time.

 Do you ever slow down by moments of doubt, disbelief?